-Portfolio requirements: The following MFA programs require the submission of a portfolio that is used to assess applicants' performance and academic capabilities: ceramics, film and animation, fine arts studio, glass, industrial design, metals and jewelry design, imaging arts, furniture design, and visual communication design.
+Portfolio requirements: The following MFA programs require the submission of a portfolio that is used to assess applicants' performance and academic capabilities: ceramics, film and animation, fine arts studio, glass, industrial design, metals and jewelry design, furniture design, photography and related media, and visual communication design.
 The MST in art education also requires a portfolio.